Some of the most frequent questions we get asked are about how to sand wooden floors.

 You shouldn’t move your furniture back till the varnished is entirely cured, which (depending on your varnish) can take up to 14 days!
-In most cases this obviously isn’t possible and we only waited about 48 hours for most of our furniture.
+In most cases, this obviously isn’t possible and we only waited about 48 hours for most of our furniture.

 How long does it take to sand a room?

 Don’t underestimate the amount of time it will take to sand your floor.
 The professional floor sander guy took around 2-3 hours to sand our living room floor – it took us a lot longer!
-In numbers, it took the two of us about 25 hours to sand 4 rooms (totaling at about 43m²).
-If you had just one room the same size, it probably wouldn’t take as long, as you’d have fewer edges and less maneuvering to do.
+In numbers, it took the two of us about 25 hours to sand 4 rooms (totalling at about 43m²).
+If you had just one room the same size, it probably wouldn’t take as long, as you’d have fewer edges and less manoeuvring to do.

 How long does it take to varnish a floor?

 Varnishing the floor was surprisingly quick.
 I’d say it didn’t take us much longer than an hour to varnish all rooms once.